ClaudioZandonella/trackdown/README.md

     (or `.Rnw`) document.
 This helps collaborators to evaluate the overall layout, figures and tables and it allows them to use comments to propose and discuss suggestions.
--   **Google Team Drive** - The documents can be uploaded on your personal Google Drive or on a shared Google Team Drive to facilitate collaboration.
+-   **Use Google Drive share drives** - The documents can be uploaded on your personal Google Drive or on a shared drive to facilitate collaboration.

 ### Advantages of Google Docs